Medically reviewed by Drugs.com. Last updated on Sep 24, 2020.

 • Depot formulations: Vehicle used in injectable (polylactide-co-glycolide microspheres) has rarely been associated with retinal artery occlusion in patients with abnormal arteriovenous anastomosis (eg, patent foramen ovale).
 Due to different release properties, combinations of dosage forms or fractions of dosage forms should not be interchanged.

-• Eligard Atrigel delivery system: The Atrigel delivery system is a nongelatin-based, biodegradable, polymer matrix.
+• Eligard/Fensolvi Atrigel delivery system: The Atrigel delivery system is a nongelatin-based, biodegradable, polymer matrix.

 • Polysorbate 80: Some dosage forms may contain polysorbate 80 (also known as Tweens).
 Hypersensitivity reactions, usually a delayed reaction, have been reported following exposure to pharmaceutical products containing polysorbate 80 in certain individuals (Isaksson 2002; Lucente 2000; Shelley 1995).
 Thrombocytopenia, ascites, pulmonary deterioration, and renal and hepatic failure have been reported in premature neonates after receiving parenteral products containing polysorbate 80 (Alade 1986; CDC 1984).
 See manufacturer's labeling.

-Precocious puberty: GnRH testing (blood LH and FSH levels), measurement of height and bone age every 6-12 months, testosterone in males and estradiol in females (IM [monthly] and SubQ formulations: 1-2 months after initiation of therapy or with dosage change; IM [3 month] formulation: 2-3 months after initiation of therapy, month 6, and as clinically indicated thereafter); Tanner staging
+Manufacturer's labeling: GnRH testing (blood LH and FSH levels), measurement of height and bone age every 3 to 12 months, testosterone in males and estradiol in females (IM [monthly] and SubQ formulations: 1 to 2 months after initiation of therapy or with dosage change; IM [3 month] formulation: 2 to 3 months after initiation of therapy, month 6, and as clinically indicated thereafter); Tanner staging.

-Prostatic cancer: LH and FSH levels, serum testosterone (~4 weeks after initiation of therapy), PSA; weakness, paresthesias, and urinary tract obstruction in first few weeks of therapy.
+Prostatic cancer: LH and FSH levels, serum testosterone (~4 weeks after initiation of therapy), prostate specific antigen; weakness, paresthesias, and urinary tract obstruction in first few weeks of therapy.
 Screen for diabetes (blood glucose and HbA1c) and cardiovascular risk prior to initiating and periodically during treatment.
 Consider periodic monitoring of electrocardiograms and electrolytes.